maykathm/dockerized-motivewave-env/README.md

 One should add in some volume mappings to ensure a seamless development experience.
 There are two directories to map into the container:

-- The development directory (the directory of the unzipped "MotiveWave_Studies.zip downloaded from Motive Wave's websight)
+- The development directory (the directory of the unzipped "MotiveWave_Studies.zip downloaded from Motive Wave's website)
 - The ```MotiveWave Extensions``` directory found under the home folder (assuming the username is "user": ```/Users/user/MotiveWave Extensions``` on a Mac, ```C:\Users\user\MotiveWave Extensions``` on Windows, and ```/home/user/MotiveWave Extensions``` on Linux) to the container home folder

 #### Windows folders example